NewtonDevops/Advanced-Kubernetes---Nairobi-Devops-Cohort-1/part-3-deploy-multi-tier-application.md

 ## ⚙️ Part 3: Deploy Multi-Tier Application

 With the networking foundation covered, let's deploy a simple multi-tier application to see Kubernetes networking in action.

+Before we begin we will need to build our backend image for us to use.
+You can access the code and instructions [here]()

+---

 ### Architecture
 ```mermaid
 flowchart LR